influitive/apartment/README.md

     # Use a static list of database names for migrate
     config.database_names = ['db1', 'db2']

-You can then migration your databases using the rake task:
+You can then migrate your databases using the rake task:

     rake apartment:migrate